samrickman/imbalanced-classifier-comparison/readme.md

 # License

 This code is based on other code with a 3 clause BSD license, and so has the same license.

+## To do:

+This only currently compares six classifiers: logistic regression, random forest, bagging, gradient boosting, gaussian process and a sequential neural network (multi-layer perceptron).
+I plan to extend this.